For some people, hitting the shower brings with it an uncomfortable side effect: pesky, persistent itching.

-- Anti-itch creams that contain lactic acid may be used to soothe itching from dry skin and to help bind moisture to the skin.
-Pramoxine hydrochloride is another promising ingredient that has been shown to decrease itching caused by dry skin.
+- Anti-itch creams that contain lactic acid to soothe itching from dry skin and to help bind moisture to the skin.
+Pramoxine hydrochloride is another promising ingredient to decrease itching caused by dry skin.
 Note that over-the-counter creams designed to soothe itching symptoms caused by inflammation, like topical corticosteroids, don’t usually work to address itching caused by skin that’s just dry.

 - Consider essential oils as part of your shower routine.
 You can use essential oils to prevent or treat itching.
 Dilute any essential oil that you choose.
 The oil should be diluted with a soothing carrier oil, such as sweet almond or jojoba oil, before being applied to skin that’s irritated.
 Peppermint, chamomile, tea tree, and rose geranium all have potential benefits for soothing skin that’s dry and itchy.

 - Drink more water.
 Being dehydrated can lead to skin that feels dry.
 In general, make sure that you’re getting eight cups of water (or more!) each day to hydrate your body properly.

 Getting itchy after a shower isn’t uncommon.
 Luckily, simple changes in your shower routine can usually address the underlying issues causing you to feel itchy.

 However, if your itching symptoms don’t subside within an hour or two after showering, or if you feel the itching constantly even after trying home remedies, reach out to your doctor.